 One of the issues with co-design and PAR is passing ethics approval processes.
 When an ethics committee labels particular groups as ‘vulnerable’ they apply different approval criteria.
 However, including the voices of a broad range of people involves the participation of vulnerable groups.

 The end result of this kind of research is to “transform hierarchical health care relationships towards a more humanistic model of care”.
-The same could be said for architecture and other design field.

 Conclusions: For the consumer voice to be embedded across HPE, there needs to be a collective commitment to curriculum redesign.
 This paper advances our understandings of the educational research potential of working with health care consumers to co-design rich and authentic learning experiences in HPE.